Chem 051 - Fundamentals of Chemistry » Winter 2021 » Homework GOB Week 4

 A. a base produces H+ ions in aqueous solutions.

-B. a base is a proton acceptor.
+B. a base is a proton donor.

 D. an acid acts as the solvent.

-E. an acid is a proton acceptor.
+E. a base is a proton acceptor.

 Question #25